-- A. An employee assigned with mutual agreement in writing to perform the duties in classification level Maintenance and Operations Crew Supervisor or Lead Mechanic or above for five (5) consecutive work days (or more) shall be paid no less than an additional 5% for each hour the employee performs work in the higher classification; provided: - That the referenced five days, and time in excess of five days, shall relate to consecutive work days for each separate and specific incident or job project; - 2.
-Employee(s) must be determined qualified by the Public Works Director, or designee; and - 3.
-The Employee(s) working out of class is performing all duties required of the position during the period he/she is assigned to perform work in the higher classification.
+- A. An employee assigned with mutual agreement in writing to perform the duties in classification level Maintenance and Operations Crew Supervisor or Lead Mechanic or above for five (5) consecutive work days (or more) shall be paid for all compensated hours in the higher classification, at the step on the pay scale of the higher classification that is closest to providing at least a five percent (5%) increase, or the minimum step of the salary range for the approved classification, whichever is greater; provided: - 1.
+That the referenced five days, and time in excess of five days, shall relate to consecutive work days for each separate and specific incident or job project; - 2.
+Employee(s) must be determined qualified by the Public Works Director, or designee;